Michigan CSC 4th Degree Charges and Defenses

 Various scenarios would qualify for Criminal Sexual Conduct 4th Degree.
 Examples include:

-Engaging in sexual contact with a teenager between ages 13 and 16, when you were at least 5 years older than the other person.
+Sexual Contact with a Minor: Sexual contact with a teenager between ages 13 and 16, when one party is at least 5 years older than the other person.
+Note: The age of consent in Michigan is 16.

 - Engaging in sexual contact with someone who you knew to be mentally or physically disabled.